Documentation

 Learn

-- Core Concepts: the mental model behind tables, labels, vectors, catalog state, and alpha boundaries.
+- Core Concepts: the mental model behind tables, labels, vectors, and catalog state.

 - Architecture: how the server, engine, catalog, storage, and WAL fit together.